friederscharpf/confluence-storage-analyzer/README.md

 The Confluence Cloud Storage Analyzer provides a complete interactive overview of attachment storage usage in Confluence Cloud.

-It is designed to be safe transparent and easy to use while providing enough detail to make informed cleanup decisions.
+It is designed to be safe, transparent, and easy to use while providing enough detail to make informed cleanup decisions.